-Resociative medicine is based on the understanding that the sum of our knowldege is not just contained in our (head) brain, and that there is a distinction between knowing oneself and being ‘fixed’, versus wisdom and being ‘healed’.
-The journey between the two being an embodiment process and working with all the cumulated emotional charge and memory in the tissues: charge that lies behind undesirable reactivity when threatened (not only emotional and behavioural but also physical, such as inflammatory or unstable immune processes).
+The journey to healing is an embodiment process and working with all the cumulated emotional charge and memory in the tissues: charge that lies behind undesirable reactivity when threatened (not only emotional and behavioural but also physical, such as inflammatory or unstable immune processes).

 Without this journey, one ‘coping’ or ‘survival' strategy may simply be shifted to another body system or behaviour, reflecting the fact that most ‘unhealthy’ patterns are simply attempts by a person/body (consciously or subconsciously) to protect themselves and feel safe.
 Thus there is often considerable resistance to, and fear of, change, or even fear of the fear of change, despite clear evidence that change would be beneficial.

 Hence the need to work with both the conscious and unconscious/embodied selves simultaneously when resolving deeply ingrained and injurious patterns.
-This recognises that in many situations soley cognitive approaches, invasive procedures and/or medications may risk the issue emerging in an even more challenging way in the future (by virtue of suppression or push to another part of the self).
-(Recognising also that in some situations this risk must be taken for stabilisation of the system.)
+For it is the case that soley cognitive approaches, invasive procedures and/or some medications may risk issues emerging in an even more challenging way in the future (by virtue of suppression or pushing the underlying dysregulation/charge to another part of the self).
+Recognising however that value of standard approaches in initially bringing awareness to a problem and/or stabilising the system.

 Whilst time is a great healer, in some cases it simply isn’t enough.
-This is especially true if there is shame or other suppressed emotions in the mix (including unprocessed ‘positive’ ones).
+This is especially true if there is shame or charge from other strongly emotive events in the mix (including ‘positive’ events).
 The charge of these emotions, and their links with identity and self-esteem, can be overwhelming.
 Hence Resociative medicine works directly with these in a safe and paced manner, to avoid overwhelm and retraumatisation.